FedUni/MORL/README.md

 ### Windows

-The MORL-Glue server is available as a statically-linked stand-alone 64-bit executable for Windows (Vista or higher).
+The MORL-Glue server is available as a statically-linked stand-alone 32 or 64-bit executable for Windows (Vista or higher).
 Simply extract the executable into a directory and run it.

 Visual Studio 2015 solutions are available if you wish to build your own version.